-- 1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
-This definition was amended following a determination by the OSA in August 2014. - 2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+1 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+If an applicant lives at more than one address, the sibling must also reside at the same address for the majority of the school week.
+The sibling's address will be verified by the school.